MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ## Visualize data and compute statistics

-Let's move on to visualization, using the **rxHistogram** function to show the distribution in arrival delay by day of week.
+Let's move on to visualization using the **rxHistogram** function to show the distribution in arrival delay by day of week.
 Internally, this function uses the **rxCube** function to calculate information for a histogram:

 ~~~~
 	rxHistogram(~ArrDelay|DayOfWeek,  data = airXdfData)